Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 	a) The compiled code is always bigger because of all of the imported symbols.
 	b) If the code uses the function defined in two different libraries with the same prototype but possibly with different implementation , there will be a compilation error due to ambuiguity.
 	c) It automatically includes all header files in the standard library (cstdint,cstdlib,cstdio,iostream etc). << Correct
-	d) It causes the compiler to enforce the exclusion , inclusion of header file belonging to the standard library , genrating compilation error when a different header file is included.
+	d) It causes the compiler to enforce the exclusion , inclusion of header file belonging to the standard library , generating compilation error when a different header file is included.

 Q3.
 What is the smallest size a variable of the type child_t may occupy in memory?
 	typedef struct {